 The Gudbrandsdalsleden trail includes lots of pit stops along the way, from sheltered cabins where you can spend the night in your sleeping bag to hotels that serve gourmet food.
 You will have access to hot water and electricity on the trail, so it’s not like you’d be stranded in the middle of nowhere for a month.

-Galdhøpiggen is the tallest mountain in Northern Europe, and supposedly it’s so easy to reach that school children do it at least once a week.
-If that’s true, then you should be able to do it with your eyes closed.
+Galdhøpiggen is the highest peak in Northern Europe, and supposedly it’s so easy to reach that school children do it at least once a week.
+If that’s true, then you should be able to do this hike in Norway with your eyes closed.
 At least, that’s what you would think.

 It’s entirely worth it to go out of your way to complete this trek, if only for the bragging rights.
 You will be able to say that you proudly stood at the tallest peak in Norway, and have photos of the dramatic scenery below to back up that claim.